y7nieSEl5/eqtune/ARCHITECTURE.md

 They're connected by an `Arc<ArcSwap<EqSettings>>` (the `arc-swap` crate).
-The control thread publishes a new snapshot with a single atomic pointer swap; the audio thread reads the current snapshot each block with a wait-free `load()`. **No locks touch the audio thread.** This matters enormously: blocking or waiting on a mutex inside a real-time audio callback risks priority inversion and audible dropouts.
+The control thread publishes a new snapshot with a single atomic pointer swap; the audio thread reads the current snapshot each block with a wait-free `load()`.
+Each constructed snapshot also carries a unique generation stamp, and `EqSettings`'s fields are private, so the audio thread detects updates by value rather than by heap address — an allocator reusing an `Arc` address cannot hide a fresh setting.

+**No locks touch the audio thread.** This matters enormously: blocking or waiting on a mutex inside a real-time audio callback risks priority inversion and audible dropouts.
 The atomic-swap pattern means a live EQ edit is just "allocate a new `EqSettings`, swap the pointer," and the next audio block picks it up cleanly.
+The processor also reserves capacity for `MAX_BANDS` (64) per channel when it is created, and every mutation/import/load path enforces that cap, so adopting a larger preset resizes within existing capacity instead of allocating on the audio thread.

 `src/sys.rs` wires this up: `process_trampoline` is the `extern "C"` function the shim calls.
 It loads the current settings and runs the processor over the buffer.
 The